uragupathy-trend/v1-fss-scanner/README.md

 5. **Emit object events is enabled for the bucket to be scanned**

-   Go to the bucket details enable Emit object events if it disabled
+   Go to the bucket details enable Emit object events if it is disabled

 ## Quick Start